Highest translated languages in the world

 Japan is the third largest economy in the world and the Japanese is spoken by 130 million speakers around the world.
 It is also the sixth language for Internet users.
 A Japanese translator can secure an attractive salary annually as a payment for his skills.

 China is the world’s new dominant economy, with a growing influence all over the world.
 China’s huge consumer base and cultural diversity is regarded as a potentially major future localization market and a potentially significant business opportunity.
 Mandarin holds the highest importance with the boom in the Chinese market and the enormity of the Chinese export sector.
-No surprise, an experienced Mandarin translator can expect to receive a handsome pay annually.
+No surprise, an experienced Mandarin translator can expect to receive handsome pay annually.
 Chinese and Arabic have risen to be the highest paying languages in the translation world.

-Russian language is the eighth most common language in the world and the second most used in website content.
+The Russian language is the eighth most common language in the world and the second most used in the website content.
 It is spoken by about 155 million native speakers.
 It’s one of the official languages of the United Nations, the Organization for Security and Cooperation in Europe and the Shanghai Cooperation Organization, which makes Russian an important language for international relations, diplomacy and trade.
 All this means that the Russian translators are paid really well.